top of page

 Biological Intelligence or BI

 Intelligence presumed to be of biological origin (https://psychologydictionary.org/biological-intelligence/).
-It was first described by US psychologist Ward Flalstead (1908-1969) and has noting to do with AI.
+It was first described by US psychologist Ward Flalstead (1908-1969) and is not AI.

 Most BI is quiet and unconscious.
 The conscious mind contains all the thoughts, feelings, cognitions, and memories that we acknowledge.
 In contrast, the unconscious consists of deeper mental processes not readily available to the conscious mind, e.g. body development, judgments, decision-making, intuition, motivation, and interpersonal attraction (www.psychologytoday.com/us/basics/unconscious).

-The AI subset that specifically uses biological, biomedical, biomechanical and, other biological data as input (www.mdpi.com/2075-1729/12/9/1430), e.g. nucleotide, peptide, protein, lipid and other biomolecule sequences, in vitro and in vivo (e.g. immunization) protocols, surgery and other medical procedure data, data collected via medical devices, etc.
+The artificial intelligence ("AI") subset that specifically uses biological, biomedical, biomechanical, and other biological data as training set or other input (https://lnkd.in/gFrCYj5k), e.g. nucleotide, peptide, protein, antibody, lipid, and other biomolecule sequences; immunization, in vitro, and in vivo protocols; surgery and other medical procedure data; data collected via medical devices; etc.

 [The sample marks illustrated here are the properties of the respective organizations]